Spokane (horse): Retirement

-He was retired from racing by November 14; at one point in the year being sick with pneumonia.
-Spokane initially started his stud career at the Woolley Breeding Farm near Lexington, Kentucky.
-He stood at stud at Fairhaven Farm, Niddervale Farm, and Elmendorf Farm all in Kentucky at some point, but suffered from fertility issues.
+Spokane began his stud career at the Woolley Breeding Farm near Lexington, Kentucky.
+He stood at stud in Kentucky at Fairhaven Farm, Niddervale Farm, Maxwelton Stock Farm and Elmendorf Farm at various points, but allegedly suffered from fertility issues.
+He had ten recorded Thoroughbred offspring.
+His only stakes winner was a daughter, Spirituelle.

 In 1898, he was sold at auction for the low price of $170 to Woodward and Shanklins Thoroughbreds.

-Spokane is listed in the 1900 Catalogue for the National Horse Show at Madison Square Garden, with the exhibitor listed as J. Hume Carter.

-The later years of Spokane's life are unknown.
-Some records indicate he returned to Montana at age six, some that he was fatally stabbed by a pitchfork, or died in a railway accident, or died peacefully at age 30 in Montana.
-There were calls in the Northwest to buy the horse and give him a proper retirement, but there is no confirmation if that came to fruition.
+The final years of Spokane's life are not well-documented.
+Assorted myths were that he was fatally stabbed by a pitchfork, or died in a railway accident, or died peacefully at age 30 in Montana.
+However, Spokane is listed in the 1900 Catalogue for the National Horse Show at Madison Square Garden, with the exhibitor listed as J. Hume Carter, and thus is it likely that he lived out his life on the east coast.

+Pedigree

+Azra is inbred 3S x 4D to the stallion Lexington, meaning that he appears third generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.